 Bill has educated and coached more than 10,000 managers in leadership skills.
 He has facilitated hundreds of management teams.
 He has received consistently superior ratings in his training seminars, including Leader Effectiveness Training.
 As a Master Facilitator for Gordon Training International (since 1983) Bill has conducted over 500 Leader Effectiveness Training Workshops, Facilitator Workshops, and supervised trainer candidates in a wide variety of organizations across the country and around the world.
 Bill also worked for Honeywell where his group developed and implemented a team-based management system that produced a 330% increase in productivity and a 50% reduction of product cost at a prototype facility.
 Bill began his career teaching at Arizona State University.
 Bill has also written many articles regarding organization development for regional and national publications.
 He also is co-author of the book, Corporate Madness: How to Change the System When the System Refuses to Change.
 Over the past 20 years, Bill has written many articles regarding organization development for regional and national publications.

 H. Tucker (“Bud”) Upshaw, Ph.D., is Principal Consultant of Upshaw Management Consulting, a management consulting and leadership development resource with offices in Rhinebeck, NY.
-He was an L.E.T.
-Master Trainer for GTI and regularly conducted L.E.T.
-Participant and Train-the-Trainer Workshops for more than thirty years.
+He is a retired L.E.T.
+Master Facilitator for GTI and regularly conducted L.E.T.
+Participant and Facilitator Workshops for more than thirty years.
 Bud holds degrees from Vanderbilt and Yale Universities, and received his doctoral degree from the University of Chicago.
 He has been guest lecturer at the Charles H. Lundquist College of Business at the University of Oregon and at the Institute of Organization Development at Loyola University of Chicago, and has served as Associate Professor of Psychology and Religion and Graduate Faculty Member of the Graduate Program in Counseling Psychology at George Williams College.